joseVFernandez/coding-standards/style/swift/README.md

 * Prefer strong IBOutlet references.
 * Avoid evaluating a weak reference multiple times in the same scope.
   Strongify first, then use the strong reference.
+* Prefer to name `IBAction` and target/action methods using imperative verbs rather than a description of the event.
+Ex: `edit:` instead of `editTapped:`.